Wefut0/Wefut0/README.md

 Hello Git!
 Shortly about myself:

-I love programming
+I love programming, making things with my own hands.

-Learning C#
+Learned C#
-+- I know the Python base
+Develop projects based on Arduino, practically studyign C++.

 <!---
 Wefut0/Wefut0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.